acaranta/docker-backuper/README.md

 ./backuper.py backup containername --storage /tmp --pausecontainer
 ```
 This command will save the metadata and volumes as a tar file named : `/tmp/containername.tar`
-Additionnaly, the source container will be stopped before backup and restarted afterwards
+Additionnaly, the source container will be stopped (check KNOWN BUGS below about pausing) before backup and restarted afterwards

 ### Natively on host, RESTORE :
 ```